RomanEmreis/volga-docs/docs/getting-started/headers.md

    app.run().await
 }
 ```
-Or we can simply combine this with the `ok!` macro:
+Or we can combine them with the `ok!` macro to make this even simpler:
 ```rust
 use volga::{App, AsyncEndpointsMapping, ok};